††† (Crosses) are coming into their own: "The floodgates have opened"

 “If there was a comparison to ‘White Pony’, that’s what I meant – we didn’t care and were going where the music was taking us.
 I feel like we accomplished that.”

-Crosses release ‘Goodnight, God Bless, I Love U, Delete.’ on Friday October 13.
+Crosses release ‘Goodnight, God Bless, I Love U, Delete.’ on Friday October 13 via Warner Records.